AdobeDocs/experience-platform.en/help/hygiene/ui/delete-consumer.md

 ![Image showing the confirmation dialog](../images/ui/delete-consumer/confirm-request.png)

 After the request is submitted, a work order is created and appears on the [!UICONTROL Consumer] tab of the [!UICONTROL Data Hygiene] workspace.
 From here, you can monitor the work order's status as it processes the request.
-Most consumer deletion work orders will take several days to complete.
+Most consumer delete work orders will take several days to complete.

 ## Next steps